 - Mice on Main – nine bronze mice sculptures scattered in downtown as a scavenger for children (young and old!) to find

 Falls Park on the Reedy is the beating heart of downtown and favorite of locals and visitors alike.
 Trails for hiking, gardens for strolling, picnics by the waterfall, frisbee on the expansive green area, the suspension Liberty Bridge overlooking the river, and unique modern sculptures all beckon like a magnet.
 The park also hosts public events like “Shakespeare in the Park” and outdoor big-screen classic movies during the summer.

-3. Watch a Play
+3. Watch a LIVE PERFORMANCE

 4. Take Yourself Out to the Ball Game